-The Friday Report May 25, 2018Quick wrap up of a few hot topic newsworthy stories in the supply chain logistics industry
+The Friday Report: May 11th, 2018Quick wrap up of a few hot topic newsworthy stories in the supply chain logistics industry

 Gold and Diamonds: Is the Future in Blockchain?